History of Paris: Plague and war

 In the mid-14th century, Paris was struck by two great catastrophes: the bubonic plague and the Hundred Years' War.
 In the first epidemic of the plague in 1348–1349, forty to fifty thousand Parisians died, a quarter of the population.
 The plague returned in 1360–1361, 1363, and 1366–1368.
 There were at least 36 occasions of plague in the city between 1348 and 1480.
 During the 16th and 17th centuries, plague visited the city almost one year out of three.
 Other diseases that ravaged Paris included the mumps in 1414, scarlet fever in 1418 and smallpox in 1433 and 1438.

 The war was even more catastrophic.
-Beginning in 1346, the English army of King Edward III pillaged the countryside outside the walls of Paris.
-Ten years later, when King John II was captured by the English at the Battle of Poitiers, disbanded groups of mercenary soldiers looted and ravaged the surroundings of Paris.
-An English army and its allies from the Duchy of Burgundy invaded Paris during the night of 28–29 May 1418.
-Beginning in 1422, the north of France was ruled by John of Lancaster, 1st Duke of Bedford, the regent for the infant King Henry VI of England, who was resident in Paris while King Charles VII of France only ruled France south of the Loire River.
-During her unsuccessful attempt at taking Paris on 8 September 1429, Joan of Arc was wounded just outside the Porte Saint-Honoré, the westernmost fortified entrance of the Wall of Charles V.
+Beginning in 1346, an English army under King Edward III of England engaged in a chevauchée in the countryside surrounding Paris.
+A decade later, when John II of France was captured by the English at the 1356 Battle of Poitiers, disbanded groups of mercenary soldiers pillaged the outskirts of Paris.
+An Anglo-Burgundian army briefly captured Paris during the night of 28 May 1418.
+Under the leadership of Henry V of England, Paris was again captured by the English in 1420; the infant Henry VI of England was crowned as the King of France there in 1431.
+Beginning in 1422, the north of France was ruled by John of Lancaster, 1st Duke of Bedford, the regent of Henry VI, who was residing in Paris.
+Charles VII of France only ruled France south of the Loire River.
+During her unsuccessful attempt to capture Paris on 8 September 1429, Joan of Arc was wounded just outside the Porte Saint-Honoré, the westernmost fortified entrance of the Wall of Charles V.

-Due to the wars of Henry V on France, Paris fell to the English between 1420 and 1436; the child king Henry VI was crowned the king of France there in 1431.
 When the English left Paris in 1436, Charles VII was finally able to return.
-Many areas of the capital of his kingdom were in ruins, and a hundred thousand of its inhabitants, half the population, had left the city.
+Many areas of the city were in ruins, and 100,000 Parisians, half of the city's population, had left Paris.
 When Paris was again the capital of France, the succeeding monarchs chose to live in the Loire Valley and visited Paris only on special occasions.
 King Francis I finally returned the royal residence to Paris in 1528.